Mali becomes sixth West African nation hit by Ebola

-Mali's Health Minister Ousmane Kone told state television that the patient in the western town of Kayes was a two-year-old girl who had recently arrived from neighbouring Guinea, where the outbreak began.
+Mali's Health Minister Ousmane Kone told state television that the patient in the western town of Kayes was a two-year-old girl who had recently arrived from neighboring Guinea, where the outbreak began.

 "The condition of the girl, according to our services, is improving thanks to her rapid treatment," the minister told state television.